All Episodes

 Why are we here today?

-Why didn't the people alive, experiencing all of that, understand what was going on?
+Why didn't the people alive experiencing all of that understand what was going on?

 And of course, the discussion of that is eye-opening and instructive, and that's all I was getting at yesterday.

-We can we can have eight years.
+We can have eight years.

 In fact, the Reagan boom went through the mid-90s for crying out loud.

-All right, I'll expand on it even further today, because I think it's a it's a the reason it's important to me, the reason the lady's call lit me up, and it was nothing to do with her, I mean I wasn't there's not personal to her, but she said we need somebody, and she was for Rubio, I think, which we need somebody that can unify us.
+All right, I'll expand on it even further today because I think the reason it's important to me, the reason the lady's call lit me up, and it was nothing to do with her.

 That's not the answer here.

-We're never gonna be unified.
+We're never going to be unified.

 We have to beat them.